JaganKaartik/HH/README.md

 provider over time, and may include all of the key administrative clinical data relevant to that persons care under a particular provider, including demographics, progress notes, problems, medications, vital signs, past medical history, immunizations, laboratory data and radiology reports.

+A basic electronic health record application built on the Java EE Architecture which uses JSP, Servlets and PostGreSQL.

+This project is done as part of the (15CSE376) Net Centric Programming course.

+### Requirements

+* Apache Tomcat Server 8.5.46
+* Netbeans IDE 8.2
+* PostGreSQL Connector (JDBC) 42.2.8

 ### Class Diagram

 ![Class-Diagram](https://github.com/JaganKaartik/Electronic-Health-Record/blob/master/documentation/Class%20Diagram.jpeg)